 - If they are claiming other benefits

-HMRC has announced that people temporarily working reduced (or no) hours due to coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed - as they will be treated as working their normal hours until the Job Retention Scheme and Self-Employment Income Support Scheme close, even if they are not using either scheme.
-They do not need to contact HMRC about this change. .
+HMRC has announced that people temporarily working reduced (or no) hours due to coronavirus, or who are being furloughed, will not see a change in their Tax Credit payments - so long as they are still employed or self-employed.
+This because they will be treated as working their normal hours until the Job Retention Scheme* and Self-Employment Income Support Scheme end 2020, even if the claimant is not using either scheme.
+They do not need to contact HMRC about this change.